Dynamical Fragile Topology in Floquet Crystals: 2+1D Example with p1 Plane Group

 \section{2+1D Example with p1 Plane Group}

-Based on a slight modification of the model in \refcite{Rudner2013AFTI}, we introduce a 2+1D example that has fragile OTSL.
+Based on a slightly modified version of the model in \refcite{Rudner2013AFTI}, we introduce a 2+1D example that has fragile OTSL.
 In particular, we will demonstrate that dynamical fragile topology can have nontrivial boundary signatures for a natural open boundary condition.
-The crystalline symmetry group for this example is $\G= p1$ that only contains lattice translations.
+The crystalline symmetry group for this example is $\G= p1$, which only contains lattice translations.
 For the dynamical model, we consider a square lattice with two spinless localized orbitals (labeled by $1,2$) on each lattice site, resulting in the bases $\ket{\psi_{\bsl{k}}}=(\ket{\psi_{\bsl{k},1}},\ket{\psi_{\bsl{k},2}})$.
-With these bases, the two-band tight-binding Hamiltonian $H(t)$ that we choose is represented as \eq{ h(\bsl{k},t)=E_0 \sigma_0+ d_x(\bsl{k},t) \sigma_x+ d_y(\bsl{k},t) \sigma_y+ \delta \sigma_z\ , } where $h(\bsl{k},t+T)=h(\bsl{k},t)$ with $T=2\pi$ determining the unit of energy, the lattice constant is set as the unit of length, $E_0=0.01$, $\delta=0.1$, and the detailed expressions of $d_x$ and $d_y$ are shown in \tabref{tab:2D_h_app}. \eqnref{eq:h_2D} is similar to the bulk expression of the model used in \refcite{Rudner2013AFTI}.
+With these bases, the two-band tight-binding Hamiltonian $H(t)$ that we use is represented as \eq{ h(\bsl{k},t)=E_0 \sigma_0+ d_x(\bsl{k},t) \sigma_x+ d_y(\bsl{k},t) \sigma_y+ \delta \sigma_z\ , } where $h(\bsl{k},t+T)=h(\bsl{k},t)$ with $T=2\pi$ determining the unit of energy, the lattice constant is set as the unit of length, $E_0=0.01$, $\delta=0.1$, and the detailed expressions of $d_x$ and $d_y$ are shown in \tabref{tab:2D_h_app}.

 The time-evolution operator $U(t)$ and time-evolution matrix $U(\bsl{k},t)$ in the space spanned by $\ket{\psi_{\bsl{k}}}$ can be derived from \eqnref{eq:U_from_H_gen}-\eqref{eq:mat_rep_H_U}.
-We plot the bulk quasi-energy bands of the dynamical $U$ in \figref{fig:2D_p1}(a), showing two bulk quasi-energy bands and two bulk quasi-energy gaps.
-By choosing both bulk quasi-energy gaps to be RGs, we have a Floquet crystal $U$ with time period $T$ and $\G=p1$.
-Direct calculation shows that each bulk quasi-energy band has zero Chern number.
-We further plot the quasi-energy bands of $U$ for an open boundary condition along $y$ in \figref{fig:2D_p1}(b), which shows one chiral gapless mode in each bulk RG at each edge.
-According to \refcite{Rudner2013AFTI}, such chiral edge modes are anomalous, and $U$ must have OTSL, because chiral edge modes are forbidden in static systems with only vanishing Chern numbers.
-(See more details in \appref{app:2D_p1}.)
+We plot the bulk quasienergy bands of the dynamical $U$ in \figref{fig:2D_p1}(a), showing two bulk quasienergy bands and two bulk quasienergy gaps.
+By choosing both bulk quasienergy gaps to be RGs, we complete a Floquet crystal $U$ with time period $T$ and $\G=p1$.
+Direct calculation shows that each bulk quasienergy band has a zero Chern number.
+We further plot the quasienergy bands of $U$ for an open boundary condition along $y$ in \figref{fig:2D_p1}(b), which shows one chiral gapless mode in each bulk RG at each edge.
+According to \refcite{Rudner2013AFTI}, such chiral edge modes are anomalous, and $U$ must have OTSL, because chiral edge modes are forbidden in static systems with only vanishing Chern numbers~\cite{SM}. \Or{ We emphasize that the model \eqnref{eq:h_2D} is qualitatively the same as the dynamical two-band model with anomalous edge modes in \refcite{Rudner2013AFTI}, since (i) both models have two bulk quasienergy bands with zero Chern numbers, (ii) both models have one anomalous chiral edge mode at each edge in each bulk quasienergy gap, and (iii) both models have the winding number $W$ defined in \refcite{Rudner2013AFTI} being 1 \cite{SM}.
+The explicit differences between them, which are minor, are detailed in \cite{SM}. }